 How to Self Publish on Kindle in Three Easy Steps

 I’m a commercially published author now, but I understand the frustrations of trying to break into conventional publishing, because it took me ten years to get my big break.
 Before I got my publishing deal, I self-published a short story called Veronika, using KDP, with modest success – it has been in the Amazon top 50.
-Self publishing does have the advantage of getting your work out there, which can lead to attracting attention and sales.
+Self publishing has the advantage of getting your work out there, which can lead to attracting attention and sales.

 So, I’ve been through the process of self-publishing on Kindle and learnt a few things.
 Now, I can share my tips, so you don’t make the same mistakes!